 Building Permit Application

 PLEASE NOTE: All completed Building applications must first be turned into the Tallmadge Township office.
 All other permits must be submitted directly to PCI.
-Contact Cheryl King at the Township Hall for more information.
+Contact Greg Ransford at the Township Hall for more information.

 As of September 1st, 2013, PCI (Professional Code Inspectors) took over all permits and inspections within Tallmadge Township.
 All applications can be downloaded from their website: www.pcimi.com and then select Tallmadge Township jurisdiction.
 Verbatim from the Code Book: Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish or change the occupancy of a building or structure, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by the Michigan Building Code, or to cause such work to be done, shall first make application to the building official and obtain the required permit.